Buying and selling small businesses is a big niche industry.

 Having a diversified customer base with high value repeat purchases are all signs of a healthy business.

-Similarly, your business revenue should not be too heavily dependent on a single product.
+Similarly, your total revenue should not be too heavily dependent on a single product.

 You risk losing your business when big players come in to compete or if the product loses popularity.